 Yes, the financial aspects of the Separation Agreement can be changed at any time if you and your spouse agree.
 However, you only have a window of 12 months of the divorce becoming final to contest any financial aspects of the agreement.

 What if we can’t agree a financial settlement?

-If you cannot agree your financial settlement, you still need a Separation Agreement and then you can apply to the Court for a determination, called Orders.
+If you cannot agree your financial settlement, you still need a Separation Agreement and then you can apply to the Court for a determination, called a Court Order.
 The Court often requires you to attempt mediation first, using the Family Dispute Resolution Service.
-Completing the asset and liability schedules included in Legal123’s Separation Agreement will help identify all the assets and liabilities at stake – and those in dispute and help the mediation process.

 Note: Legal Aid will not provide you with a lawyer to help you with your financial settlement.